munificent/magpie/doc/site/markdown/multimethods.md

     greet("Fred", "George")

 Here we have a record pattern with two fields that must both be strings.
 We call it by passing it a record of two strings: `"Fred", "George"`.
 This may seem a bit strange, but it's important to note that we are *not* passing two arguments.
-In Magpie, all methods (and [functions](functions.html)) always take a *single* argument.
+In Magpie, methods (and [functions](functions.html)) always take a *single* argument.
 It's just that the argument may be a record which the method destructures.

-The end result is that it does what you expect, but there's some conceptual unification going on under the hood.
+The end result is that it works pretty much like other languages, but there's some conceptual unification going on under the hood.
 The destructuring initialization that you can do when declaring [variables](variables.html) is the exact same process used when splitting out arguments to a method, or selecting a `catch` clause when an [error](error-handling.html) is thrown.

 ## Left and Right Arguments

-Methods are *infix* expressions, which means that an argument may appear to the left of the name, to the right, or both.
+Method calls are *infix* expressions, which means that an argument may appear to the left of the name, to the right, or both.
 (More pedantically, *the record that forms the single argument* may have fields which appear to the left and right of the name.)

 The `greet` methods we've defined so far only have a right argument.
 Methods which only have a *left* argument are informally called *getters*.